symfony/symfony-docs/components/finder.rst

     as its argument to use PHP's `natural sort order`_ algorithm instead (e.g.
     ``file1.txt``, ``file2.txt``, ``file10.txt``).

-    .. versionadded:: 4.2
-        The option to use the natural sort order was introduced in Symfony 4.2.

 Sort the files and directories by the last accessed, changed or modified time::

     $finder->sortByAccessedTime();